If you need to find a meeting click here: Find NA Meetings

 The following is an excerpt from our NA approved literature, Guiding Principles: The Spirit of Our Traditions.
 It is from Tradition 3 (The only requirement for membership is a desire to stop using), page 44: We approach this tradition from both sides of the door; as addicts considering whether NA is a place we want to be, and as members deciding how best to carry the message.
 Our message is clear.
 Questioning or trying to place limits on the openness of this Tradition has been part of our history from the very beginning.
 Much of our attention to the Third Tradition reflects our reservations about its simplicity.
 Protecting ourselves and our programs doesn’t mean guarding the door, but making sure it stays open, setting aside ideas of who should be here and why.
 Not all who come will want what NA has, and not all will be willing to do the work.
 It is never our job to judge another addict’s desire for recovery.
 Membership issues have a way of resolving themselves.
 We pay attention to our own motives and behavior and remember that actions mean more than words.
 (For information on how to purchase this and NA literature please see our Home Page.)

-Click to download PDF of Central Ohio Area of Narcotics Anonymous Meeting Schedule, effective 03/24/2018 – NOTE: As of 02/13/2018 the Just for Today Drop In Center at 1008 E. Livingston Ave is closed until further notice.
+For a PDF of the meetings in the Central Ohio Area click on this link.
+This list is effective 05/30/2018.
+You can print it and distribute it at clinics, NA meetings, libraries, recreation centers, etc. It’s designed to be printed on legal size paper (8.5″ x 14″) and folded into a quarter page.
+NOTE: As of 02/13/2018 the Just for Today Drop In Center at 1008 E. Livingston Ave is closed until further notice.
 There are many groups that were meeting in that facility; they are now meeting in other locations.
 This version of the paper schedule has been updated to include those location changes.
-You can print it and distribute it at clinics, NA meetings, libraries, recreation centers, etc. It’s designed to be printed on legal size paper (8.5″ x 14″) and folded into a quarter page.